lix-project/lix/lix/libexpr/builtins/fetchGit.md

   With this argument being true, it's possible to load a `rev` from *any* `ref` (by default only `rev`s from the specified `ref` are supported).

+- `narHash`

+  If given, the source is first looked-up in the Nix store and the [substituters](@docroot@/command-ref/conf-file.md#conf-substituters), and only fetched if not available.

 The return value is an attrset containing the following keys:

 - `lastModified` (`integer`)